multiphenics/multiphenics.github.io/installing.rst

 Related resources
 -----------------
-* Block matrix support in `DOLFINx <https://github.com/FEniCS/dolfinx>`__, either as :code:`MatNest` or monolithic matrices.
+* Block matrix support in `dolfinx <https://github.com/FEniCS/dolfinx>`__, either as :code:`MatNest` or monolithic matrices.
 In **multiphenicsx** we also support possible restriction of the unknowns to subdomains and/or boundaries.
 * Restriction support in `dolfiny <https://github.com/michalhabera/dolfiny>`__ relies on assembling tensors on the whole domain, and the restricting them to subdomains and/or boundaries.
 In **multiphenicsx** we directly allocate the restricted tensors, so that no unnecessary memory allocations are carried out.
-* :code:`DOLFINx >= 0.9.0` supports `mixed dimensional assembly <https://fenicsproject.org/blog/v0.9.0/#mixed-assembly>`__.
-The implementations of subdomain/boundary restricted variables in **multiphenicsx** is different to the one in :code:`DOLFINx`, and the two different implementations will co-exist for the foreseeable future.
+* :code:`dolfinx >= 0.9.0` supports `mixed dimensional assembly <https://fenicsproject.org/blog/v0.9.0/#mixed-assembly>`__.
+The implementations of subdomain/boundary restricted variables in **multiphenicsx** is different to the one in :code:`dolfinx`, and the two different implementations will co-exist for the foreseeable future.
 * Please contact us by `email <mailto:francesco.ballarin@unicatt.it>`__ if you have other related resources.